PHPCSStandards/PHP_CodeSniffer/.github/CONTRIBUTING.md

 ## Reporting Bugs

-Please search the [open issues](https://github.com/PHPCSStandards/PHP_CodeSniffer/issues) to see if your issue has been reported already and if so, comment in that issue if you have additional information, instead of opening a new one.
+Please search the [open issues][issuelist] to see if your issue has been reported already and if so, comment in that issue if you have additional information, instead of opening a new one.

 Before reporting a bug, you should check what sniff an error is coming from.